MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 A feature of a message passing system that allows capabilities to be passed in the payload of a message (including response messages).

+#### **Capability Revocation**
+When a capability is revoked the access rights it formerly granted are removed.
+Subsequent attempts to use a revoked capability will fail.
+Revocation is a terminal state for a capability.
+Once revoked a capability cannot be restored, and instead a new capability must be acquired.
+Capabilities are typically revoked automatically when any session they span is terminated, but may also be revoked explicitly.

 #### **Commit Order**
 In a distributed system, the order in which the applied effects of a sequence of operations are externalized (i.e. made visible externally).
 See also [Retirement Order](#retirement-order).